iManagement

 • No action required.

-When the colony consumes honey stores and converts glucose/fructose into energy, the chemical reactions consume oxygen (O²) and produce carbon dioxide (CO²) and water.
-Condensation of this water forms more or less extensive droplets that mix with debris on the drawer.
+When the colony consumes its honey stores and converts glucose/fructose into energy, the chemical reactions consume oxygen (O²) and produce carbon dioxide (CO²) and water.
+Condensation of this water forms more or less extensive droplets that mix with the debris on the varroa monitoring board.
 Condensation water confirms that the colony is producing heat, either for itself (cluster) or to rear brood.
-If, in addition, observation at the entrance reveals pollen intake and water carriers are highly active, brood rearing is very probably under way.
+If, in addition, entrance observation reveals pollen loads being brought in and water foragers are in full activity, brood rearing is very probably under way.

 (Photo: S. Imboden)